-“What are you thinking?” asks this gallery, in no uncertain terms.
-Displays range from whole brains, opened spinal cords, and even the smallest bones in our body that allow the sense of hearing, in order to illustrate the connectedness of the nervous system.
+What are you thinking?” asks this gallery.
+Displays range from whole brains to opened spinal cords in order to demonstrate the connectedness of the nervous system.

 What Becomes of Us